uimaxbai/apple-music-web-components/README.md

-  hide-source-footer="false"        // Controls whether the footer at the bottom is a larger one or a more compact GitHub link. font-family="'Inter', sans-serif" // BYOF autoscroll                        // Self-explanatory
+  hide-source-footer="false"        // Controls whether the footer at the bottom is a larger one or a more compact GitHub link. font-family="'Inter', sans-serif" // BYOF autoscroll                        // Self-explanatory interpolate                       // Whether to animate the progress of the words
   @line-click=${handleLineClick}    // Event listener for line clicks to skip to that part of the song.
 ></am-lyrics>
 -->